Antzed/INFO-371-image-categorization/findings.md

 find . -type f -name "*_ZN-*" | wc -l
 find . -type f -name "*_TH-*" | wc -l
 ```
-Number of EN files: 10492
+Number of EN files: 10492 <br/>
-Number of DA files: 5114
+Number of DA files: 5114<br/>
-Number of RU files: 8204
+Number of RU files: 8204<br/>
-Number of ZN files: 6702
+Number of ZN files: 6702<br/>
-Number of TH files: 9324
+Number of TH files: 9324<br/>

-I then took a subset of a 1000 EN files and 1000 ZN files and backed up the rest in `train_big` and `validation_big` folder under the same directory for later use.
+We then took a subset of a 1000 EN files and 1000 ZN files and backed up the rest in `train_big` and `validation_big` folder under the same directory for later use.

 ```bash
 find . -type f -name "*_EN-*" | shuf -n 1000 | xargs -I {} cp {} ../train
 find . -type f -name "*_ZH-*" | shuf -n 1000 | xargs -I {} cp {} ../train
 ```

-Finally, I then applied the same logic to the validation dataset and copied 225 `EN` and 225 `ZN` images into the validation folder, along with 50 `DA` images.
-I choose the number 225, 225, and 50 because they add up to 500.
-I want to follow the 80:20 split, so when i have 2000 images as my training set, I will need 500 image for the validation set.
+Finally, we  applied the same logic to the validation dataset and copied 225 `EN` and 225 `ZN` images into the validation folder, along with 50 `DA` images.
+We choose the number 225, 225, and 50 because they add up to 500.
+We want to follow the 80:20 split rule.
+So when we have 2000 images as out training set, we will need 500 image for the validation set.

 ```bash
 find . -type f -name "*_EN-*" | shuf -n 225 | xargs -I {} cp {} ../validation